Eitan-brightleaf/go-search/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/go-search` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins` directory or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Make sure you have Gravity Forms installed and activated.
 4. Use the `[gravops_search]` shortcode in your posts, pages, or widgets.